Advertisement

 What is the difference between GDP and GNP?

-The key difference between Gross Domestic Product (GDP) and Gross National Product (GNP) is the scope of what is being measured.
-GDP measures the value of all goods and services produced within a country's geographical borders, regardless of who owns the means of production.
-In contrast, GNP measures the value of all goods and services produced by a country's residents, regardless of where they are located.
-For example, the profits of a foreign-owned factory located in the United States would be included in U.S. GDP but not in its GNP.
-Conversely, the profits of a U.S.-owned company operating in another country would be included in U.S. GNP but not its GDP.
-GDP is more commonly used today to gauge the internal health of an economy.
+The difference between Gross Domestic Product (GDP) and Gross National Product (GNP) is the former measures what has been produced in the country, while the latter measures what has been earned by the people of a country.
+GDP is the value of all goods and services produced within a country’s geographical borders, regardless of ownership of the means of production.
+Unlike GDP, GNP reflects the total value of goods and services produced by the residents of a country irrespective of geographical location.
+The profits of a foreign-owned plant in the United States, for instance, would be counted as part of U.S. GDP rather than its GNP.
+Similarly, profits of a U.S.-owned firm with operations in a foreign country would appear in the U.S. GNP but not its GDP.
+GDP is utilized more frequently these days as a reading of the domestic health of an economy.

 Understanding and Analyzing GDP Data